-Paul Hawken and his team of community activists, researchers and writers are creating a book (with accompanying videos, website, and app) called Regeneration: Ending the Climate Crisis in One Generation.
+Paul Hawken and his team of community activists, researchers and writers are creating the sequel to Drawdown entitled Regeneration: Ending the Climate Crisis in One Generation.

 By providing a roadmap for collective action, the book addresses the grave warnings issued by the IPCC and the Alliance of World Scientists signed by members from 156 countries.
 They call for successive 50% reductions in global emissions in each of the next two decades if our planet is to avoid exceeding 1.5˚C rise in global temperatures.
 The scientists urgently want to “avoid untold suffering due to the climate crisis.”

 The world is rapidly awakening to the gravity of the situation.
 Certain informed individuals, communities, companies, cities, colleges, and countries are asking how they can help.
 Currently, there is no document, book, or website that instructs individuals and organizations how to accomplish the goal in a precise, grounded, science-based format.

 Ending the climate crisis in one generation means sequestering CO2 from the atmosphere as much as possible while decreasing emissions of greenhouse gases as soon as possible.
 To accomplish this, public awareness and urgency are critical to achieve a worldwide collective and committed effort.

 Still much of the public in general, despite the urgent warnings by climate scientists, remains uninvolved.
 Providing both the framework to understand the issue and the direction in which to take action, Regeneration seeks to activate our leaders, negotiators, CEO’s, politicians, NGOs, and all citizens to come together and create a practical, doable, science-based outline for a precise course of action.
 This book and accompanying video, website, and app will provide such a course.